SpenceKonde/AVR-Guidance/AVRFamilies_And_Compatibility/ModernAVRs.md

 `*` - the 0.55V reference voltage must be used with a much lower ADC clock `**` - the internal voltage reference on the 2-series halves the maximum ADC clock speed, thoughwith an original maximum of 6 MHz, it remains twice as fast as the far less capable parts 0/1-series ADC

+### 1-Series Parts With 16k or 32k of Flash
+Unlike almost every other AVR ever, there are additional "bonus" features based on the flash-size of parts within this family: The 16k and 32k versions (only) have a few extra features: they all have 2k of ram, whether 16k or 32k.
+They have 3 analog comparators (including a window mode), a second - desperately needed - type B timer.
+But weirdest of all they have a second ADC exactly like the first, differing only in which pins the channels correspond to!
+Was this an answer to those who wanted a differential ADC? (trigger both from same event, subtract, and get a differential reading with the same limitations as the Dx-series's "differential" mode only with fewer bits).
+You can also have one in freerunning mode (maybe using the window comparator, or both freerunning, continually measuring different pins.
+With separate sample and hold capacitors, crosstalk is minimal, while it is very signficant using a single ADC to alternately measure two pins.

 ## Pincount options
 Series      | 8 | 14 | 20 | 24 | 28 | 32 | 40 | 48 | 64 | 100 | Largest flash |
 ------------|---|----|----|----|----|----|----|----|----|-----|---------------|